ugjka/flipbot/README.md

 !flip :flips the table
 !unflip :unflips the table
-!ping :replies with pong (useful to see if your connection has stalled) !random :get random madcotto talk
+!ping :replies with pong (useful to see if your connection has stalled) !random :get random advaita talk
 !sleep :sleep emoticon
 !cat :random cat emoticon
 !shrug :shrug emoticon